BOSL RULES (Last updated, August 4, 2018)

 BOSL Uniform Policy:

-For the 2018 season, headwear will be worn at the discretion of the player.
-The player has the option to wear any hat of their choosing; however, players are encouraged to wear a league issued/sold hat.
+Headwear will be worn at the discretion of the player.
+The player has the option to wear any hat of their choosing; however, players are encouraged to wear a league sold hat.
 Players should not wear any headwear which could be reasonably construed as dangerous to others or excessively offensive.

 Upon approval by a player's team captain(s) in conjunction with the Board of Directors, an occasional exemption may be granted where all other reasonable attempts to conform with the league's Uniform Policy have been exhausted.
 Generally-speaking, only exceptions related to sizing issues of pants/shorts will be considered.